bayesical/dotfiles/README.md

 # Dependencies (Pre-requisite)

+This repository is targetted solely on machines with a UNIX based operating system.

 It is assumed that you have the following applications installed on your machine:

 * ZSH- [Installing ZSH](https://github.com/ohmyzsh/ohmyzsh/wiki/Installing-ZSH)